liantian-cn/logitech-pubg/README.md

 ![](https://github.com/liantian-cn/logitech-pubg/raw/master/img/20171014104238.png)

-## 1. Assigned button number for weapon
+## 1. Assign buttons to weapon

-- the button number can be find in log windows, when the mouse button click, log prompt `event = MOUSE_BUTTON_RELEASED, arg = X`, the X is the button number.
+- you can get the button numbers from logitech log window.
+When you click a mouse button, the log will prompt `event = MOUSE_BUTTON_RELEASED, arg = X`, X is the button number.
-- Weapon has 6 kinds, and different models of Logitech mouse function keys may be less than 6, for unnecessary weapons allocation `nil` value.
+- there are 6 weapon types. if you have a logitech mouse with less than 6 buttons, map unused buttons/weapons to `nil`.
-- You should always assign a button to cancel the set recoil compensation. `set_off_key`
+- You should always assign a button to cancel the recoil macro. `set_off_key`

 ## 2. Set the fire key and the mode switch key.

-- the `fire key` button needs to be consistent with the game settings, and in the game to cancel the left mouse button binding.
+- unset the `Fire` binding in game from your mouse left button, and set it to `Pause` key.
+This needs to be consistent between the script and the game setting.
-- When the `mode switch key` is pressed, recoil zoom  3-4x , easy to use quadruple mirror.
+- When the `mode switch key` is pressed, recoil is magnified by  3-4x, consistent with 4x scope mode.
-- By default , `fire key` is `pause` ,  `mode switch key` is `capslock`.
+- By default in the script , `fire key` is `pause` ,  `mode switch key` is `capslock`.
-- **All weapons use the single-shot model, which converts the individual into a fully automated mode, including M16a1. **
+- **always keep your weapons in single-fire mode.
+The script will automatically fire in auto mode, including M16A1s**

 ![](https://github.com/liantian-cn/logitech-pubg/raw/master/img/20171014110324.png)

-## 3. Ignore Key
+## 3. Ignore Key (script pause)

 - You can set a ignore Key, and when the key is pressed, the script pauses.
 - Limited by LGS, you can only select "lalt", "ralt", "alt" "lshift", "rshift", "shift" "lctrl", "rctrl", "ctrl" and Logitech G Key(Logitech game keyboard only)
-- By default is "lshift"
+- By default the ignore key is "lshift"

 ## 4. Sensitivity Setting

-- If you modify the mouse sensitivity settings in the game menu, you need to modify the settings.
+- If you modify the mouse sensitivity settings in the game menu, you need to modify the settings in script.
-- Mouse dpi does not affect the script running, Logitech has done this.
+- Mouse dpi does not affect the script. this is built into Logitech driver functionality.

 ![](https://github.com/liantian-cn/logitech-pubg/raw/master/img/20171015014208.png)

 ## 5. Obfs Setting

-- In the default mode, the shooting interval varies randomly from 30ms to 39ms.
-You can modify several variables to change this random range.
+- by default, shoot interval random between 30-39ms.
+You can modify script variables to change this behavior.

-- When `weapon_speed_mode = ture`, the use of weapons based on the rate of random fire.
+- When `weapon_speed_mode = true`, shots will be fired the same rate as weapon base rate, instead of the above random interval.

 ## 6. You should always use Ctrl + S to save script after edit script.